rehierl/html-outliner-spec/issue-associations.md

 - `SectioningElement Outline.outlineOwner`
 - `(sectioningElement == sectioningElement.innerOutline.outlineOwner)`

-In other words: Instances of the Element type would not have to have an `innerOutline` property that can not be used because an element instance does not represent a sectioning element.
+The disadvantage of the first definition is that any element will have an `innerOutline` property, although its value will be a null reference as most elements are no sectioning elements and, as such, have no definition for an inner outline.

 <!-- ####################################################################### -->
 <h2 id="section-starting-node">section.startingElement -